Junkgineer/MultiToolExtensions/README.md

 ---
 ## **Introduction**
-This is a collection of custom tools I regularly use in large scale text parsing and processing.
+This is a collection of custom C# tools I regularly use in large scale text parsing and processing.
 Some are geared towards NLP, while others are for processing source code.
 I've seperated them into 6 different categorical classes for ease of use:
 | Class Name | Description |
 | -----------|-------------|
 | `NullTests` | More expansive checks for different types of `null`, `DBNull`, and `default`.|